 Try a Bitter Nail Polish

-When physically distracting yourself still doesn't help, there are still other techniques to keep you from picking or biting your nails.
-If biting is your main concern, think of things like adding bitter tasting nail polish to your nails.
+If biting is your main concern, Markowitz recommends adding bitter tasting nail polish to your nails.
+The "toxic taste" should stop you in your tracks.
 Or, if you think it would help, go for a gel manicure.
 You could be less likely to pick or bite at your nails when you know you spent a little extra cash to get them done.

 Keep Your Hands Busy